Trhaokiet1303/DDoS_Attack/README.md

 - Help : Display a help screen
 - Cmd  : Send command to all your bots
 - Refresh : When there are new vitcims, hit refresh to accept the connection
-- Flood : Execute a DDoS attack against a victim.
-Once you hit that command and hit enter, you must specify the target ip, the target port and the number of packets you want to send (2500 packets = 10sec), all separated by ":".
-For example : 1.1.1.1:80:2500.
-And bam!
-All your bots will send packets to the victim.
-More you have bots, more powerful it is.
-- How to cook an egg : Teach you how to cook an egg
 - Close : Close all connections with your bots.

 Feel free to change the script as you want and add more feature.